cyenwuTT/tt-lang/docs/development/CycleEstimator.md

 Cycles come entirely from work ÷ rate.

-**Per op.** Compute and movement each have a peak rate from the profile:
+**Per op:** Compute and movement each have a peak rate from the profile:

 ```
 compute op:   cyc = tiles / R_compute(op_type, dtype)
 movement op:  cyc = latency(locality) + (tiles × bytes_per_tile) / R_noc(locality)
 ```

-**Per kernel.** The compute engine and the data-movement engine run concurrently, so the kernel time is the larger of the two serial paths, not their sum:
+**Per kernel:** The compute engine and the data-movement engine run concurrently, so the kernel time is the larger of the two serial paths, not their sum:

 ```
 T_kernel = max( Σ cyc_compute , Σ cyc_movement )
 ```

-**Per program.** The model is throughput-bound, with two levels of overlap:
+**Per program:** The model is throughput-bound, with two levels of overlap:

 - *Within a node* — the reader / compute / writer kernels run on that core's concurrent RISCs, so the node's time is the `max` of its kernels.
 - *Across nodes* — distinct nodes are separate cores in parallel, so the program time is the `max` over nodes.